gertvdijk/purepythonmilter/CONTRIBUTING.md

 ℹ️ If you like, enable automatic on-save formatting with project-provided settings using the user-level setting `editor.formatOnSave`.
-It will run `black` and `isort` for you whenever hitting Save on a file.
+It will run `black` for you whenever hitting Save on a file.

 ## Pull Request Process